pg-spot-ops/pg-spot-operator/README.md

 Think of it as one-liner RDS, but at a fraction of the cost!
 Typical [savings](https://aws.amazon.com/ec2/spot/pricing/) are around
 5x compared to [RDS](https://aws.amazon.com/rds/postgresql/pricing/).

-Obviously not mean for all projects as a general RDS replacement, as utilizing Spot instances means one can be interrupted by AWS at any time, and it takes a few minutes to restore the state.
+Obviously not meant for all projects as a general RDS replacement, as utilizing Spot instances means one can be interrupted by AWS at any time, and it takes a few minutes to restore the state.

-But on the other hand - eviction rates are insanely good for the price!
+On the other hand - Spot eviction rates are insanely good for the price!
 The average frequency of interruption is only around 5% per month according to AWS [data](https://aws.amazon.com/ec2/spot/instance-advisor/), meaning - one **can expect to run a few months uninterrupted**, i.e. still in the 99.9+% uptime range!

 Based on concepts familiar from the Kubernetes world - user describes a desired state (min. hardware specs, Postgres version, extensions, admin user password etc) and there's a reconciliation loop of sorts.

-## Project status

-**Working Beta**

-* Manifest API not yet fully fixed (not relevant though when using Docker or the CLI).
-* No guarantees on internal configuration being kept backwards compatible - thus might need to clean up `~/.pg-spot-operator` if getting weird errors after a version update.

 # Quickstart